Best VPNs for Cryptocurrency

 Cryptocurrencies aren’t truly anonymous — they are pseudonymous.
 That is, your transactions are recorded under a pseudonym.

-Your IP address is left behind at every crypto exchange (anywhere you buy and sell cryptocurrency).
+Nonetheless, your IP address is left behind at every crypto exchange (anywhere you buy and sell cryptocurrency).
 Hackers can use this information to exploit vulnerabilities in your internet connection and find your identity.

-And there are many scams out there.
+Additionally, there are many scams out there.
 In fact, scammers have made more than $18m in the first three months of 2021 through crypto exchange scams.

 How to use a VPN for cryptocurrency